Ready to pick out your new journal and get started? Hold on – you’ve got a lot of decisions to make.

 I found a fabulous hot pink pleather journal with a built-in bookmark and an elastic wrap.
 It works with the generic composition notebooks you can buy for a buck, so it was very economical.
 I used it for several years before moving on to a journal that can withstand my newfound devotion to Pilot Precise V7 ink pens.

 I tend to be quite loyal when I find a perfect journal.
+In this case, it’s the Blueline notebook.
 I also have a habit of buying them by the case since I’ve gotten quite attached to specific styles that were later discontinued.
 I fell in love with these hardcover, perfect-bound journals featuring a pen loop and an elastic wrap to keep it closed – great for me since I stuff all kinds of debris in my journals.
 The outside of the pages were painted an array of colors.
 I used these religiously for several years until they disappeared from stores without warning.

 If you keep up your frequent journaling – and I hope you do! – you’ll have lots of opportunity to try out different types of journals and discover which works best for you.